ETHZ-INS/stressTRAPreanalysis/README.md

 Given that the original studies were too underpowered to support their claims and used inappropriate methods to compare  transcriptional responses, we wought to combine the data from both accessions to try to give more robust answers to the questions raised by the authors, in particular:

-1. are genes differentially expressed following forces swim stress?
+1. are genes differentially translated following forces swim stress?
-2. are genes differentially expressed following males and females?
+2. are genes differentially translated following males and females?
-3. are genes differentially expressed in BDNF Val66Met mice?
+3. are genes differentially translated in BDNF Val66Met mice?
-4. are genes differentially expressed following early life stress
+4. are genes differentially translated following early life stress
 5. are responses of FST genes altered by sex?
 6. are responses of FST genes altered by BDNF Val66Met?
 7. are responses of FST genes altered by early life stress?